 A landmark research study conducted by Morita and Nakano (Morita K, Nakano T: Seaweed accelerates the excretion of dioxin stored in rats.
 J Agric Food Chem 2002, 50:910-917) clearly demonstrates that regular consumption of Wakame, Kombu and Hiziki by rats reduces absorption of dioxins and PCBs from food (and reduces the reabsorption of dioxins and PCB from the digestive juices secreted into the gastrointestinal tract) allowing them to be eliminated through the feces, effectively reducing body loads of these toxic chemicals.
 (Wakame, Kombu and Hiziki are brown seaweeds; I assume that it is the polysaccharides in the brown seaweeds that are binding with the dioxins and PCBs.)
 Morita and Nakano’s research strongly suggests that eating brown seaweeds regularly can effectively reduce body loads of dioxins and PCBs for humans as well.

-Healing from tissue trauma: Dr. Ryan Drum has noted that consumption of fucoidan-rich brown seaweed broths seem to prevent bruising, reduce inflammation and speed tissue healing after injuries or surgery.
+Dr. Ryan Drum has noted that consumption of fucoidan-rich brown seaweed broths seems to prevent bruising, reduce inflammation and speed tissue healing after injuries or surgery.
 The researched antioxidant, anti-inflammatory and anticoagulant activity of fucoidans would strongly support his observation.

-Cancers and metastases: Researchers have determined that fucoidan tends to combat cancer by reducing angiogenesis (blood vessel growth), inhibiting metastasis (spreading of cancer cells to other parts of the body), and promoting death of cancer cells (apoptosis).
+Researchers have determined that fucoidan tends to combat cancer by reducing angiogenesis (blood vessel growth), inhibiting metastasis (spreading of cancer cells to other parts of the body), and promoting the death of cancer cells (apoptosis).

 The fucoidans in brown seaweeds improve lipid metabolism in the liver, which decreases the total amount of serum cholesterol and improves the ratio of good (HDL) cholesterol to bad (LDL) cholesterol.
 Seaweed also helps keep thyroid hormones at optimal levels, which is also supports healthy cholesterol levels and the prevention of atherosclerosis.

-Carrageenans: Carrageenans are immune-enhancing, broad-spectrum anti-viral (including HSV-1, HSV-2 and HPV) sulfated polysaccharides found in many red seaweed species.
+Carrageenans are immune-enhancing, broad-spectrum anti-viral (including HSV-1, HSV-2 and HPV) sulfated polysaccharides found in many red seaweed species.
 Some species contain more than others.
-The various Pacific species of the genus Gigartina (also known as Mastocarpus or Grapestone) as well as the Atlantic species Chondrus crispus (Irish Moss) are particularly high in carrageenans (50 to 80% of dry weight).
+The various Pacific species of the genus Gigartina (also known as Mastocarpus or Grapestone), as well as the Atlantic species Chondrus crispus (Irish Moss), are particularly high in carrageenans (50 to 80% of dry weight).
 Carrageenans are also widely used in the food industry as thickening and stabilizing agents and in cosmetic and skin care products.